Can You File a Lawsuit in Florida if You Are Not a U.S. Citizen?

 Whether you are a permanent resident with your green card, a natural-born U.S. citizen, or a student in the United States on a visa, your right to sue in a Florida court should be the same.
 Since the court’s ability to hear a case is based on the accident happening in the court’s area of jurisdiction, your citizenship should not affect your right to sue.

 If you have any doubt that your case will be heard or taken seriously because you are not a U.S. citizen, talk to an attorney.
 Our Miami personal injury lawyer fights for the rights of injury victims in court and works to ensure that their claims are heard and that they get fair compensation for the injuries they suffered.
-Prosper Shaked can fight for your rights regardless of your citizenship status.
+Prosper Shaked can fight for your rights regardless of your citizenship status and help you with how to sue for a cruise ship injury, car accident injury, slip and fall, or other accident in Miami.

 Compensation for Lawsuits in the United States